llmcloud24/llmcloud24.github.io/privacy.md

 #### Categories of personal data processed by us

 The following data are processed:
-- Personal end data: first name, last name
+- first name, last name
-- Contact details: email address
+- email address
-- Affiliation: name of organization, name of department, country of affiliation
+- name of organization, name of department, country of affiliation

 #### Recipients of personal data

 We pass on your personal data within our institution to those areas that require this data to fulfil contractual and legal obligations or to implement our legitimate interests.
 Furthermore, details might be shared with the organizational committee of the meeting.

-During your registration with the Helmholtz Federated IT Services tool [events.hifis.net](events.hifis.net), your data is shared with Deutsches Elektronen-Synchrotron DESY, Notkestrasse 85, D-22607 Hamburg.
-For further information you can refer to [their pricacy policy](https://www.desy.de/data_privacy_policy/index_eng.html).
+By registrating with the Helmholtz Federated IT Services tool [events.hifis.net](events.hifis.net), you consent to your data being processed by Deutsches Elektronen-Synchrotron DESY, Notkestrasse 85, D-22607 Hamburg according to [their pricacy policy](https://www.desy.de/data_privacy_policy/index_eng.html).

 #### Transfer of data to a third country or an international organization